favonia/cloudflare-ddns/README.markdown

         # Your domains (separated by commas)
       - PROXIED=true
         # Tell Cloudflare to cache webpages and hide your IP (optional)
+#networks:
+#  LAN0:
+#    external: true
+#    name: LAN0
+# Introduce custom Docker networks to the 'services' in this file.
+A common use case
+# for this is binding one of the 'services' to a specific network interface available at
+# Docker's host.
+This section is required for the 'networks' section of each 'services'.
 ```

 <details>